wangben85/CMake_IAR_Template/TWR-KW24D512/boards/twrkw24d512/rtos_examples/freertos_tickless/readme.txt

 by external interrupt and continuous enter sleep mode after complete interrupt service.
 The period of time delay is not change after occur external interrupt.
 Customization options

+Users could measure the Idd current on TWR-KW24 board, which is the J2 pin3-4, normal mode the system power consumption would be 24mA, when the system tickless low power mode, the Idd would be about 16mA
 =====================